MarioNicolae/smart-pantry-dashboard/README.md

 ## 💡 Decisions & Trade-offs

-- **H2 over PostgreSQL:** Chosen for simplicity and ease of evaluation — no Docker setup required.
+- **H2 over PostgreSQL:** Chosen for simplicity and ease of evaluation, no Docker setup required.
 The Spring Data JPA layer is database-agnostic, so switching to PostgreSQL would only require updating `application.properties` and the Maven dependency.
 - **Types in API file:** TypeScript interfaces are co-located with the Axios API functions in `inventoryApi.ts` for simplicity, avoiding runtime import resolution issues with Vite.
-- **What I'd improve with more time:** Add PostgreSQL + Docker Compose, add pagination to the inventory table, add item search/filter, and write more comprehensive integration tests for the frontend.
+- **What I'd improve with more time:** Add PostgreSQL + Docker Compose, add pagination to the inventory table, add item search/filter and write more comprehensive integration tests for the frontend.

 ## 📸 Screenshots